 The Road Traffic Act states that road users owe one another a duty of care.
 When a road user breaches this duty, and it leads to harm and damage, they can become liable in a personal injury claim.
 To prove who is at fault for any road traffic accident, you may need to provide evidence.

 See below for more information on starting the claims process.
-Alternatively, you can contact our advisors with any questions about the cyclist accident claim process.
+Alternatively, you can contact our advisors with any questions if you were a cyclist and you were hit by a car and are wondering whether you could make a claim.

 The Judicial College Guidelines (JCG) is a publication used by legal professionals to value general damages in personal injury claims.
 General damages relate to the physical and psychological injuries you sustained as a result of third-party negligence.
 Similarly to a compensation calculator, we’ve included a table below highlighting compensation brackets from the JCG.
 However, these figures are only a guide.
 Our advisors can provide you with a personalised compensation estimation of your cyclist accident compensation once your case has been reviewed.